bablokb/pi-wake-on-rtc/README.md

     sudo rtcctl show date

 If the system time is correct and the time matches, you are done.
-Otherwise write the system time to the rtc:
+Otherwise initialize the rtc once with:

-    sudo rtcctl set date
+    sudo rtcctl init

 Note that the standard linux tool `hwclock` will not work, since we don't expose the standard rtc-device interface of the rtc.